Tag Archives: Independence Day

 Today, as I celebrate this Independence Day, my mind goes back to a moment in time I shall never forget.

-We headed for Colorado’s Rocky Mountain State Park for a continued weekend bicentennial celebration, to enjoy the magnificent canyons’ cool mountain air and breath-taking river valleys.
+We headed for Colorado’s Rocky Mountain National Park for a continued weekend bicentennial celebration, to enjoy the magnificent canyons’ cool mountain air and breathtaking river valleys.

 In no time, Don’s snoring commenced.
 As my eyelids grew heavy, I thought, at least I’m not out in this wilderness alone.